Voting rights strategy

 The AIGSL Corporate Governance and Corporate Responsibility Voting Policy sets out how AIGSL exercise their responsibilities in this regard, and is available publicly on their website as well as by request.
 Their Voting Policy is an integral part of their approach to responsible investment, in particular to their stewardship responsibilities.

-The Voting Policy covers all funds managed in the UK, and embodies the recommendations of the UK Corporate Governance Code, the International Corporate Governance Network's (ICGN) Global Corporate Governance Principles, and reflects AIGSL’s commitment to the UN Principles of Responsible Investment and to other national and international good practice guidelines.
-It is also an integral part of their compliance with Principle 6 of the UK Stewardship Code (“ Principle 6: Institutional investors should have a clear policy on voting and disclosure of voting activity”).
+The Voting Policy covers all funds managed in the UK, and embodies the recommendations of the UK Corporate Governance Code, the International Corporate Governance Network's (ICGN) Global Corporate Governance Principles, and reflects AIGSL's commitment to the UN Principles of Responsible Investment and to other national and international good practice guidelines.
+It is also an integral part of their compliance with Principle 12 of the UK Stewardship Code 2020 (“ Signatories actively exercise their rights and responsibilities.”).

 - AIGSL exercises its voting rights for the large majority of its holdings globally.
-This typically equates to over 4,000 shareholder meetings per annum.
-Exceptions are in markets such as Brazil, Chile, Hungary and Peru that require Powers of Attorney (PoA), which are costly and cumbersome to produce.
-Furthermore, they are only valid for one year in some countries.
+This typically equates to over 5,000 shareholder meetings per annum.
+Exceptions are in markets that require Powers of Attorney (PoA), which are costly and cumbersome to arrange, and they are only valid for one year in some countries.
 The decision to vote (in PoA markets) is therefore always based on a costs versus benefits analysis of voting for clients.
 For example, if AIGSL hold a large number of companies and / or has significant stakes in a PoA market, AIGSL would make the necessary arrangements to vote.

 - AIGSL consider resolutions on their own merits as well as in the light of appropriate policies, standards and good practice.
 The voting decisions are made in light of the investment objectives and policy of the relevant scheme and of the Voting Policy.